What's new in Azure Migrate

 Update (November 2019)

-A number of new features were added to Azure Migrate:
+Many new features were added to Azure Migrate:

 - Physical server assessment.
 Assessment of on-premises physical servers is now supported, in addition to physical server migration that is already supported.